FalkAlexander/PasswordSafe/README.md

-# KeepassGtk
+# Password Safe
-KeepassGtk is a password manager which makes use of the Keepass v.4 format.
+Password Safe is a password manager which makes use of the Keepass v.4 format.
 It integrates perfectly with the GNOME desktop and provides an easy and uncluttered interface for the management of password databases.

 ###### Screenshot